Elrabu/WebGL_Project_SolarSystem/README.md

 - the time variable is automaticall provided by `requestAnimationFrame(render);`
 - its used to set the Sun Rotation, the Earth orbiting and rotation and the Moon orbiting and rotation
 - using `mat4RotY` the values are added to the respective transformation matrices
+- the light is implemented using basic Lambertian diffuse shading in the fragment shader
+- the light is treated as a point light from the sun in the middle
+- for the earth an moon, the light is calculated from the sphere normals and the light direction
+- the sun skips this light calculation to simulate self illumination

 ### Bloom Effect:
 - The bloom effect is created by using post processing on the renderd image on the canvas